 Your doctor may have first tried to treat you with medicines.
 You may have also tried cardiac rehabilitation or other treatments, such as angioplasty with stenting.

-Coronary artery disease varies a lot from person to person, so the way it is diagnosed and treated varies.
-Heart bypass surgery is just one treatment.
+Coronary artery disease varies from person to person.
+Heart bypass surgery is just one type of treatment.
 It is not right for everyone.

 Surgeries or procedures that may be done instead of minimally invasive heart bypass are:

-Ask your doctor about the risks of surgery.
+Your doctor will talk to you about the risks of surgery.
 In general, the complications of minimally invasive coronary artery bypass are lower than with open coronary artery bypass surgery.